adarshsharma11/Email-parser/README.md

 # Vacation Rental Booking Automation

-A production-ready Python system that automatically extracts vacation rental booking data from Gmail inboxes and syncs it to Firebase Firestore.
+A production-ready Python system that automatically extracts vacation rental booking data from Gmail inboxes and syncs it to Supabase (Postgres).
 The system supports multiple platforms including Vrbo, Airbnb, and Booking.com.

 ## Features

 - **Email Reader**: Connects to Gmail via IMAP to fetch booking confirmation emails
 - **Booking Parser**: Extracts structured data from emails using HTML parsing and regex
-- **Firebase Sync**: Uploads bookings to Firestore with duplicate detection
+- **Supabase Sync**: Uploads bookings to Supabase with duplicate detection
 - **CLI Interface**: Command-line tool with various options for processing
 - **Comprehensive Logging**: Colorized logging with detailed processing summaries
 - **Testing**: Full unit test coverage with mocks for external services